data-integrations/google-cloud/docs/BigQueryPushdownEngine-sqlengine.md

 **Location**: The location where the big query dataset will get created.
 This value is ignored if the dataset or temporary bucket already exist.

-**Retain BigQuery tables after completion**: By Default, the temporary BigQuery tables used to execute operations will be deleted after execution is completed.
+**Retain BigQuery tables after completion**: As the default behavior, the temporary BigQuery tables used to execute operations will be deleted after execution is completed.
 Use this setting to override the default behavior and retain tables.
 This can be useful when testing/validating pipelines.

 **Temporary Table TTL (in Hours)**: Temporary tables are created with a default TTL.
 This is used as a safety mechanism in case the pipeline is interrupted abruptly, and the cleanup process is not completed.
 Default value is 72 hours.

 **Job Priority**: Job Priority used to execute BigQuery jobs (such as Join operations).
 The value must be 'batch' or 'interactive'.
 An interactive query is executed as soon as possible and counts towards the concurrent rate limit and the daily rate limit.
 A batch query is queued and started as soon as idle resources are available, usually within a few minutes.
 If the query hasn't started within 3 hours, its priority is changed to 'interactive'.

+**Use compression for data transfers**: As the default behavior, data transfered into and out of BigQuery will use Snappy compression to read and write records into BigQuery.
+This will reduce the amount of data that needs to be transferred and can increase performance.
+This requires the Snappy codec to be installed in the cluster.

 **Service Account**  - service account key used for authorization